6 ways to boost your B2B e-commerce strategy

 The Amazon Effect on B2B E-commerce

-Pre-pandemic, the main source of online pressure for retailers came from e-commerce behemoth Amazon.
-Amazon Business generated $1 billion in revenue in just its first year and continues to command billions of dollars of commercial customers’ budgets.
+Pre-pandemic, the primary source of online pressure for retailers stemmed from e-commerce giant Amazon.
+In its first year, Amazon Business generated $1 billion in revenue and has since significantly expanded its influence in the B2B sector.
+Projections estimate that by the end of 2025, Amazon Business will reach a total revenue of $44.3 billion.
 But why is the ‘Amazon Effect’, which sees the retail giant continue to compete in almost every sector, so pervasive?

 Nearly 60% of retail consumers start their product search on Amazon, and 90% research products on Amazon regardless of where they ultimately buy.
 Not surprisingly, 53% of consumers prefer to buy from Amazon to other e-commerce sites.
 Even B2B customers look for what Amazon does so well, with ease of search and site navigation swaying 60% of buyers’ purchase decisions.